cybozu-go/moco/docs/design.md

 Goals
 -----

-- Do not lose any data under a given degree of faults.
+- Avoid losing any data under a given degree of faults.
 - Keep the MySQL cluster available under a given degree of faults.
 - Perform a quick recovery by combining full backup and binary logs.
 - Support all four transaction isolation levels.
 - Avoid split-brain.
 - Accept large transactions.
 - Support multiple MySQL versions and automatic upgrading.
-- Support automatic master selection.
+- Support automatic master selection and switchover.
 - Support automatic failover.
 - Support backups at least once in a day.
 - Tenant users can specify the following parameters: